 What It’s Like Staying at a Ritz-Carlton After Reopening

-I’ve been incredibly curious on how the travel industry would respond to reopening after many weeks of lockdowns from the coronavirus pandemic.
+I’ve been incredibly curious about how the travel industry would respond to reopening after many weeks of lockdowns from the coronavirus pandemic.
 I live in Arizona, which has reopened a little faster than other states (perhaps too fast), and many luxury resorts are open for business, albeit with operational adjustments.
 To celebrate a friend’s birthday, we spent one night at the Ritz-Carlton Dove Mountain outside of Tucson, Arizona, to both take advantage of a great deal and to see how a luxury hotel is handling the new normal.

 A Stay at the Ritz-Carlton, Dove Mountain After Coronavirus Reopening